neccam/PaFiFA/README.md

 # Prediction on Validation and Test Sets
 * We now know the best performing model (iteration) from the model selection step.
 Copy that file from *Training/Models* to the *Prediction* folder and rename it to *best_performing_model*.
 Or you can just run the *[download_best_performing_model.sh]* to download the model that performed best in our experiments.

 **Note:** As we are using stochastic gradient descent and random initialization for some of our layers, your best performing model is most likely to be different then ours.
-In addition to evaluation with your models, please evaluate with our best performing model as well to reproduce our final results.
+In addition to evaluating with your models, please evaluate with our best performing model as well to reproduce our final results.

 * Go To *Prediction* folder
 * Search and change the variables in the following files: